mendel5/sdr/README.md

 For educational purposes only.
 Not intended for practical application.

-Note: Some use cases are focused on Germany and may not be applicable to other countries.
+Note: Some use cases are focused on Germany and might not be applicable to other countries (e.g. due to a different utilization of the frequency spectrum).

 ## Links
 ### Wikipedia